gurucoyote/c14/doc/RestrainedLoveReadme.txt

 RELEASE NOTES :
 ---------------
+2.07.04.20 (@versionnum = 2070420) by Henri Beauchamp:
+- Inclusion of Marine Kelley's change:
+	- fixed : Empty tokens in RLV commands ("@showloc=n,,showinv=n", "@showloc=n,") would raise a "failed command" alert, yet execute the command anyway.
+- Added: commands black-listing for role-players, non-BDSM users, etc. Also implemented a black-list floater.
+- Added: @getcommand[:partial_name_match]=channel to retreive the list of the available and non black-listed commands which name match partial_name_match (returns all non black-listed commands when partial_name_match is ommitted).
+Also, when the new RestrainedLoveExtendedGetcommand debug setting is set to TRUE, @getcommand returns "behav" for @behav=y/n commands and "behav%f" for @behav=force commands.
+- Added: RestrainedLoveUntruncatedEmotes setting to always prevent the truncation of emotes when chat is restricted (equivalent to a permanent @emote=add).
+- Bumped the nano version number (20) so that Marine's RLV (hopefully) won't ever collide again with mine (the nano was supposed to be reserved for builds, Marine... not for bugfixes...).
+- Some code cleanup.

 2.07.03.06 (@versionnum = 2070306) by Henri Beauchamp:
 - Inclusion of Marine Kelley's (upcoming) change:
 	- added : Make gestures activate/deactivate when wearing/removing items respectively through a script.